 Sarahan Bushahr: Though located in Shimla district, the place is famous as the Gateway to Kinnaur.
 Sarahan is the abode of the famous Bhimakali temple complex, one of the Shaktipeeths.
-It is by far one of the most well maintained and beautiful temple complexes that I personally seen during many years of my travel.
-Surrounded by a small village and hills, it is a good place to relax, connect with you before embarking into the deep ravines of Kinnaur and Spiti valley.
+It is by far one of the most well maintained and beautiful temple complexes that I have seen during many years of my travel.
+Surrounded by a small village and hills, it is an excellent place to relax, connect with you before embarking into the deep ravines of Kinnaur and Spiti valley.

-Where to stay: As a Shaktipeeths, it attracts tourists from West Bengal, Bihar, and other places.
-Multiple Bengali styled hotels are available which are moderately maintained as it mostly caters to the needs of Bengali tourists and pilgrims.
-During the peak season, the price can vary from INR 700 to as much as they will ask.
-The best place to stay is at the Bhimakali temple guesthouse for which prior booking is required.
+Where to stay: As a Shaktipeeth located in the Himalayas, it attracts tourists from Bihar, West Bengal, and many other states.
+Many Bengali styled hotels are available which are moderately maintained as it mostly caters to the needs of Bengali tourists and pilgrims.
+During the peak season, the price can vary from Rs.
+700 to as much as they wish to charge.
+The Bhimakali temple guesthouse is the best place to stay for which prior booking is essential.

-Destination 2: Sangla Valley: Next day, boarded the first bus leaving for Jeori downhill to catch the bus for the Sangla valley.
-By 8.30, we reached Jeori and had breakfast, and ATM usage.
-W got the bus for Sangla around 9-9.30am.
+Destination 2: Sangla Valley: Next day, we boarded the first bus leaving for Jeori crossing to catch the bus for the Sangla valley.
+Traveling with public transportation demands a high level of coordination, quick planning, and supreme patience as there are not many options.
+By 8.30am, we had reached Jeori crossing.
+We got the bus for Sangla around 9-9.30am.

-Our journey from Jeori to Sangla valley was filled with adventure.
+Our journey from Jeori to Sangla valley involved a Himalayan traffic jam.
 Being stuck in a Himalayan traffic jam is an experience in itself.
-After passing Wangtu by Tapri, due to huge water discharge from a nearby dam, the main NH road was flooded.
+Hopefully, many travelers get to experience it.
+What has happened is that after passing Wangtu by Tapri; due to colossal water discharge from a nearby dam, the main NH road was flooded.
 All the vehicles had to take a risky detour via the old Hindustan-Tibet Road (Tapri-Urni road), which is not the most maintained one.
-Just imagine being stuck in a jam at the mountains for more than 2 hours where it is difficult to move forward or go backward especially in a bus.
+Just imagine being stuck in a jam in the mountains for more than 2 hours where it is difficult to move forward or go backward especially on a bus.

-The road to Sangla takes a detour from Karcham Karcham to Sangla village is one of the most dangerous roads on the planet Earth.
-Baspa River flows through the valley and therefore it is known as Baspa valley as well.
+The road to Sangla takes a detour from Karcham.
 Sangla is approx 16-17 km from Karcham.
+Karcham to Sangla village is one of the most dangerous ways on the planet Earth.
+Baspa River flows through the valley, and therefore it is known as Baspa valley as well.

 Important - Many travelers end up going to Peo/Kalpa first and then travel back to Sangla valley and then head towards Kaza.
-If you are coming from Shimla side, then the best option is to aim for Sangla valley first and then continue journey further deep into Kalpa/Peo, the other areas of Kinnaur and then towards the Spiti Valley.
+If you are coming from Shimla-Narkanda area, then the best option is to visit the spectacular Sangla valley first and then continue the journey further deep into Kalpa/Peo, the other regions of Kinnaur and then in-route to the Spiti Valley.